Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Introduction

 In the literature, several bias reduction methods have been proposed for parametric models (including GLMs) to improve either point \citep{cox1968general,cordeiro1991bias} or variance estimation \citep{mancl2001covariance,fay2004small}.
-Those methods mitigate estimation errors due to small sample sizes by explicitly eliminating all or a portion of the first-order ($n^{-1}$) bias presented in the MLE.
-When MLEs do not exists, a particular method called Firth correction (FC) provides a principled method to resolve this issue \citep{kosmidis2020jeffreys}.
+These methods address small-sample bias by removing all or part of the first-order ($n^{-1}$) bias inherent in the MLE.
+When MLEs do not exists, a particular method called Firth correction (FC) provides a principled approach to resolve this issue \citep{kosmidis2020jeffreys}.
 FC has been applied to various GLMs \citep[e.g.,][]{heinze2002solution,joshi2022solutions}.
-While it was initially developed to correct for the first-order bias of MLEs \citep{firth1993bias}, it also solves the data separation issue and achieves better finite-sample performance in the presence of sparse data \citep{sur2019modern,kosmidis2020jeffreys,joshi2022solutions}.
+While it was initially developed to correct for the first-order bias of MLEs \citep{firth1993bias}, it also solves the data separation issue and achieves better finite-sample performance in the presence of sparse data \citep{sur2019modern, kosmidis2020jeffreys, joshi2022solutions}.

 It is thus appealing to use FC, instead of the MLE, to estimate nuisance parameters in working models for g-computation.
 The consistency of the resulting estimator and the validity of statistical inference can be justified within the framework of $M$-estimation (Section~\ref{sec:gc-fc}).
 As can be seen in a simulation experiment (Figure~\ref{fig:gc_fc}), the FC-based g-computation estimator has better interval coverage probabilities.
 Unfortunately, such estimators would introduce biases leading to non-negligible underestimation of treatment effects, and thus harm the power of hypothesis testing.